steineggerlab/foldmason-analysis/README.md

 ## Process
 1. Run `download_homstrad.sh` to download latest Homstrad release and prepare it for analysis.
    Generates directories `homstrad_db` (raw) and `homstrad_clean` (processed).
-2. Run `./align_families.sh homstrad_clean homstrad_scores.tsv homstrad_times.tsv` to run the full suite of
+2. Run `./align_families.sh homstrad_clean homstrad_scores.tsv` to run the full suite of
-   tools on the Homstrad database, save all scores to `homstrad_scores.tsv` and times to `homstrad_times.tsv`.
+   tools on the Homstrad database, and save all scores and runtimes to `homstrad_scores.tsv`.